Mastering the Basics of Wakeboarding Tricks for Beginners

 To successfully execute a wake jump:

-4. Bend knees with chest up and straight back when ready to launch.
+Let your knees bend with your chest up and back straight when ready to launch.

 Don’t forget that practice makes perfect!